 Julia Reed is a contributing editor at Elle Décor and at Garden & Gun magazine, where she writes a regular column, “The High & Low.”
 She also contributes to The Wall Street Journal, where she writes a food column, and is a frequent guest on MSNBC.

 She is the author of six books, including: But Mama Always Put Vodka in the Sangria, Adventures in Eating, Drinking and Making Merry; One Man’s Folly, The Exceptional Houses of Furlow Gatewood, The House on First Street, My New Orleans Story; Ham Biscuits, Hostess Gowns, and Other Southern Specialties; and Queen of the Turtle Derby and Other Southern Phenomena.
-Her next book, Julia Reed’s South, Spirited Entertaining and High Style Fun All Year Long.
+Her latest book, Julia Reed’s South, Spirited Entertaining and High Style Fun All Year Long.
 Her latest book, South Toward Home: Adventures and Misadventures in My Native Land, was released July 2018.

 She lives in New Orleans, where she served as board chair of the Ogden Museum of Southern Art for seven years.
 Currently, she is a member of the National Advisory Board of the Eudora Welty Foundation.
 Follow Julia on Facebook.